walterfreeman/phys307/notes/linux.md

 The pipe character `|` takes the output from one program and uses it as the input from another.
 Suppose I want to read in some text, translate it, and then display the output on the screen one page at a time using `less`.
 I can do this by doing `translate < sindarin-text | less`.
 The output of `translate` will then be sent to the standard Unix program `less`, which will display it one screen at a time.

-### 4. Graphing using `graph`
+### 4. Graphing using `plot`
-There is a simple program called `graph` installed on the course computer that will make graphs for you.
+There is a simple program called `plot` installed on the course computer that will make graphs for you.
 To use it, create a data file consisting of coordinate pairs.
 (Remember, you can do this using `printf` along with output redirection.)
 Then just type `graph [filename]`.
 If you have multiple files you’d like to graph, just list multiple filenames.

 By default, the generated graph goes to your screen.
 If you’d like to save it to a PDF file instead, do

 ```
-graph [filename1] [filename2] ... -o mygraph.pdf.
+plot [filename1] [filename2] ... -o mygraph.pdf.
 ```

+See the notes on <a href="plot.md"> for more information.

 ### 5. More Unix controls